jondeaton/Lisp/Readme.md

 - ~~Rename the garbage collector to memory manager~~
 - ~~Nest structs inside one another where possible (GC, allocated CList)~~
 - ~~Use CVector instead of CList~~
+- ~~Y (U NO WORK) combinator tests~~
-- Fix the way that errors are reported (no return LOG_ERROR)
+- Fix the way that errors are reported (no `return LOG_ERROR(...)`)
 - Use flexible array member in lisp objects
+- Pass full interpreter to primitives
+- Write performance benchmarker
 - Use a single truth and empty list tuple.
-- Variadic functions?
-- Y combinator tests
 - `defmacro`
+- Avoid deleting large data structures during set with over-write
+- Garbage Collector
 - Lisp standard library
 - Strings
-- Dot notation
+- Dot notation / Variadic functions